tranluotla100/moisture-based-landslide-detector-MLDS/README.txt

 Overview

-This project implements a first-order, physically based landslide susceptibility model using digital elevation data (DEM) and rainfall input.
+This project is a proof of concept implementing a first-order, physically based landslide susceptibility model using digital elevation data (DEM) and rainfall input.
 Terrain slope, soil moisture increase, and an infinite slope stability model are combined to compute a spatial Factor of Safety (FS) identifying potentially unstable slopes.

 The model is designed for conceptual understanding and rapid screening, not for calibrated prediction.